Determine Your Needs

 If you or your employees are very effective with people, a video showcasing your staff serving customers or speaking about how they resolved customer issues can make the experience more personal for site visitors.

-YouTube and similar sites provide an economic way to upload and convert video to a usable format.
+YouTube and similar sites provide an economic way to upload and convert video into a usable format.
 YouTube can be linked to or embedded into your site and you can have a YouTube account where all your videos are listed in one location.

-Infographics can provide your visitors with a new way to view information about your product or service or share it with friends and contacts.
+Infographics can provide your visitors with a new way to view information about your product or service then share it with friends and contacts.

 An example is this infographic (only a portion is shown):